saminap92/Scratch-for-Kids/README.md

-# scratch_exercises
+# Scratch for Kids

+This repo contains the following :

+Sample from class handouts
-List of exercises to be done in scratch training
+Sample questions to be attempted in class (or as homework) Sample projects we will be completing during scratch training